johnalison/obsidian-notes/Journal/5 September 2024 Thursday.md

 M&T to school

 # [[mixed2.0]]
-- Try dictionary the do floats
+- Try dictionary the do floats.. fails.
+- Might be able to do arrays ?  ...
+Nope
+- Going to floats

 Chat with Diana re:Lab tech